Crabtree's catalyst: Structure and synthesis

-The complex has a square planar molecular geometry, as expected for a d8 complex.
+The cation has a square planar molecular geometry, as expected for a d8 complex.
 It is prepared from cyclooctadiene iridium chloride dimer.

 Reactivity

 Crabtree’s catalyst is effective for the hydrogenations of mono-, di-, tri-, and tetra-substituted substrates.
 Whereas Wilkinson’s catalyst and the Schrock–Osborn catalyst do not catalyze the hydrogenation of a tetrasubstituted olefin, Crabtree’s catalyst does so to at high turnover frequencies (table).